kelvinduybui/RFM-Based-Customer-Segmentation-for-Retail-Company-Insights./README.md

 ---

 ## 6️⃣ Insights & Recommendations
 ### Group insights
 - **The Fading Ones** (32.3%): These customers likely haven’t interacted recently or frequently, suggesting potential churn risk.
 They may require re-engagement strategies.
 - **The Elite Customers** (29.2%): The second-largest group.
 These are high-value, loyal customers who should be prioritized with loyalty programs and exclusive offers.
 - **The Potential Stars** (25.1%): Promising customers who may not have reached elite status yet but are trending positively.
 They are good candidates for upselling & nurturing.
 - **The Silent Crowd** (13.4%): The smallest segment, likely consisting of low-value customers.
-They might not be worth a heavy investment unless reactivation is cost-effective
+They might not be worth a heavy investment unless reactivation is cost-effective.

 ### Group recommendation
 **1. The Elite Customers**